smart-on-fhir/fhir-bulk-data-docs/authorization.md

 If an error is encountered during the authorization process, the server SHALL respond with the appropriate error message defined in [Section 5.2 of the OAuth 2.0 specification](https://tools.ietf.org/html/rfc6749#page-45).
 The server SHOULD include an
 `error_uri` or `error_description` as defined in OAuth 2.0.

+Rules regarding circumstances under which a client is required to obtain and present an access token along with a request are based on risk-management decisions that each FHIR resource service needs to make, considering the workflows involved, perceived risks, and the organization’s risk-management policies.
+Each token issued under this profile MUST be short-lived, with an expiration time of no more than five minutes.
+Refresh tokens SHOULD NOT be issued.

 ## Scopes